-This in-depth DIY guide covers how to repair and care for lamp and light fixtures.
-Covers how lamps work, installation, cleaning, repair, and much more.
+This in-depth DIY guide covers how to repair a lamp or light fixture.
+Includes how lamps work, switch repairs, lamp dimmers, and much more.

 Most problems with lamps and light fixtures occur when power is interrupted to the light fixture or when the lightbulb or its socket is defective.

 Before working on the electrical components of a lamp, unplug the lamp!

 Regardless of how sophisticated or elaborate the design, most lamps have the same basic wiring and construction.

 A typical lamp includes a shade that sits on a frame called a harp.
 A socket holds the light bulb, or several sockets may hold several bulbs, and a cord runs through a hollow channel, called a stem, inside the body of the lamp.